-A gold IRA is a way of purchasing physical gold but with the tax-deductible or tax-deferred benefits of a standard retirement account.
-While gold IRAs incur setup fees that don’t exist when buying physical gold, gold held in a gold IRA is not subject to the capital gains tax rate like physical gold.
-You are required to appoint a custodian for the storage of your gold in a gold IRA, who also acts on your behalf to handle all reporting requirements.
+A gold IRA comes with the tax-deductible or tax-deferred benefits of a standard retirement account.
+Gold held in a gold IRA is not subject to the capital gains tax rate as a collectible that applies to physical gold.
+You are required to appoint a custodian for the storage of your gold in a gold IRA, who also acts on your behalf to handle all reporting requirements and disbursements.

 Now that we have an overview of the differences, let’s dive into more detail to everything you need to know about how to get started with both physical gold and retirement plans backed by precious metals!

 - Gold IRA